kuworking/kuworking-themes-workspace/packages/gatsby-theme-kuworking-core/README.md

 ## 📝 Description

-Core theme used as a common boilerplate for other kuworking themes
+Core theme consumed as a base theme for other kuworking themes

 ## 🚀 Characteristics